flotools/flotools/README.md

 - u: 4
 - i: 5
 - o: 6
-- 7, 8, 9, and the period key on the qwerty keyboard are mapped to numpad 7, 8, 9 and period.
+- 7, 8, 9, and the period key on the qwerty keyboard are mapped to num pad 7, 8, 9 and period.
 - Semicolon: *
 - apostrophe: /
 - Left bracket: minus